Previous Page Next Page

 • Mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-• The current use by a person of a controlled substance, in a manner or to the extent that the use results in mental or emotional injury to a child.
+• The current use of a controlled substance in a manner or to the extent that the use results in mental or emotional injury to a child.

-If there is the possibility that the act or omission caused physical injury to the child, then the allegation must be investigated as physical abuse.
+If there is the possibility that the act or omission caused physical injury to the child, then the allegation must be assessed as physical abuse.

 “Observable and material impairment” means discernible and substantial damage or deterioration to a child’s emotional, social, and cognitive development.
-It may include but is not limited to depression; anxiety; panic attacks; suicide attempts; compulsive and obsessive behaviors; acting out or exhibiting chronic or acute aggressive behavior directed toward self or others; withdrawal from normal routine and relationships; memory lapse; decreased concentration; difficulty or inability to make decisions; or a substantial and observable change in behavior, emotional response, or cognition.
+It may include but is not limited to the following:

 9312 Physical Abuse (PHAB)